What every teacher should know

 The International Dyslexia Association (IDA) and the Center for Effective Reading Instruction (CERI) have joined forces to create a certification program for teachers of reading.
 The goal of the program is to encourage the preparation and designation of highly knowledgeable and skilled teachers.

 Teachers who complete the Reading 101 modules will learn about critical skills for proficient reading and best practices that support students’ acquisition of these skills.
 As a measure of success in learning the Reading 101 content, teachers may wish to attain certification offered through the Center for Effective Reading Instruction and The International Dyslexia Association.
-A requisite step to certification is successful completion of the Certification Exam for Educators of Reading Instruction (CEERI).
+A requisite step to certification is successful completion of the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), formerly the Certification Examination for Effective Reading Instruction (CEERI),

-The CEERI was developed under the guidance of Applied Measurement Professionals and with the input of 1,200 educators.
-The exam is computer-based and consists of 100 multiple-choice questions.
+The KPEERI was developed under the guidance of Applied Measurement Professionals and with the input of 1,200 educators.
+The exam is computer-based and consists of 110 multiple-choice questions.
 There are three types of multiple-choice exam items: recall (34%), application (48%), and analysis (18%).